 Have you received a great review, only to notice it has disappeared a few weeks later?
-It’s a major bummer when you visit your Google My Business page to find that a big, beautiful 5 star review has gone missing – but where did it go?!
+It’s a major bummer when you visit your Google My Business page to find that a big, beautiful 5-star review has gone missing – but where did it go?!

-This post was inspired by a recent email from a client.
+This post was inspired by an email from a client.
 I had helped him create a direct link to the Google review box.
 He had been sharing the link with his clients and the Google Reviews were rolling in on a regular basis – because he provides great service.
 But this day, he awoke to find 6 Google My Business reviews missing from his page.
 Oh no!

 He wanted to know why the Google reviews were missing, how he could get the missing Google reviews back on his page, and what he could do to prevent more Google reviews from being deleted.